webtoknow/fx-trading-app/Week_05/Exercise/README.md

   </span>
   ```

-- we have a link to Register Page:
+- we have a link to *Register Page*:

 ```HTML
 <div class="text-container">